Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 ### Python Files

-- **train.py**: Script for training the Pix2Pix GAN model using UBM image datasets.
+- **deconv_GAN_train_XXX.py**: Script for training the SDV-GAN model under various network conditions using UBM image datasets.
-- **test.py**: Script for evaluating the trained model on a separate validation dataset and computing evaluation metrics.
+- **deconv_GAN_test_XXX.py**: Script for evaluating the trained model on a separate validation dataset and computing evaluation metrics.
-- **utils.py**: Contains utility functions used for data loading, model construction, and evaluation.
+- **evaluation.ipynb**: Contains functions for evaluating the model performance on test set.

 ### Usage

-1. **Training**: Run `train.py` script to train the Pix2Pix GAN model using the provided UBM image dataset.
+1. **Training**: Run `deconv_GAN_train_XXX.py` script to train the SDV-GAN GAN model using the provided UBM image dataset.
+The code asssumes dataset and saved models are stored in a specific directory.
+Please check code for details.
     ```bash
-    python train.py --dataset_path /path/to/train_dataset --val_dataset_path /path/to/val_dataset
+    python deconv_GAN_train_XXX.py
     ```
 2. **Testing**: Run `test.py` script to evaluate the trained model on a separate validation dataset and compute evaluation metrics.
     ```bash
-    python test.py --dataset_path /path/to/test_dataset --model_path /path/to/trained_model
+    python deconv_GAN_test_XXX.py
     ```

 ### Dependencies